-City of Beats, and the use of FMod to create musical gameplay
+City of Beats, and using FMod to create musical gameplay

 City of Beats is a music-driven rogue-like shooter for PC and Nintendo Switch, developed by programmer/developer/designer Kai Hillenbrand and composer/audio designer Nicholas Singer.
 It was published by Freedom Games and released in May 2023, and was nominated for Best Audio for an Indie Game, Creative and Technical Achievement in Music, and Creative and Technical Achievement in Sound Design at the Game Audio Network Guild Awards 2024.